-Affecting more than 32.5 million Americans, osteoarthritis (OA) is the most common type of arthritis that’s caused by the wear and tear of the joints.
-OA is considered an inflammatory degenerative joint disease.
-It starts gradually and worsens over time.
-Learn more about Osteoarthritis natural treatment and underlying causes.
+Affecting more than 32.5 million Americans, osteoarthritis (OA) is the most common type of arthritis caused by the joints’ wear and tear.
+OA is considered an inflammatory degenerative joint disease, as it starts gradually and worsens over time.
+Learn more about Osteoarthritis’s natural treatment and underlying causes by continuing reading.

 Osteoarthritis most commonly affects the hands, knees, and hips, but it can affect any joint, including those in the feet and spine.
 These areas contain cartilage, which is a buffer that cushions the joints and allows them to move freely.
 OA occurs when this cartilage wears away and breaks down.
 This causes friction from the bones rubbing together, which makes movement painful.